 As Commanding Officer, RIVERINE SQUADRON II, he re-established the Navy's riverine combat capability after a 40-year hiatus.
 He directed 624 combat missions while deployed to western Iraq from 2006-2009.
 He also served on numerous warships and afloat staffs during his other sea tours.

-Commander Jasso reported to the Jacksonville University Naval Reserve Officer Training Corps April, 2015 where he is currently serving as the unit Executive Officer.
+CDR Bickle reported to Jacksonville University Naval Reserve Officer Training Corps in April 2018 where he is currently serving as the unit's Executive Officer.

 Marine Officer Instructor:

 Captain Dierker is from West Falmouth, Massachusetts.
 He commissioned in the Marine Corps in 2011 following graduation from the United States Naval Academy with a Bachelor of Science in Political Science.
 After graduating from The Basic School and the Logistics Operations Course, he reported for duty in June 2012 to 2nd Battalion, 8th Marine Regiment (V28), Camp Lejeune, North Carolina.